 If you are not fully certain of having the financial means necessary to complete your real estate investment and you are negotiating with a bank to obtain a mortgage or, if you need to sell another property to finance the purchase, we strongly advise that the preliminary contract should indicate this as a condition precedent.

-We would recommend that you seek independent legal advice if you are buying property in Italy.
+We would recommend that you personalise your preliminary contract with conditions that fit your situation.
+You should always seek independent legal advice if you are buying property in Italy.
 Have your lawyer examine all paperwork before you sign anything.

-If you are looking at a real estate investment in Italy, why not talk to us?
+If you are thinking of buying an Italian property, why not talk to us?
 De Tullio Law Firm can advise and guide you throughout your Italian property purchasing journey.
 We have over 55 years of experience working with clients on their Italian and cross border property, family and inheritance matters.
 Get in touch.